jido/Quantity/README.md

 ### Infinitesimal quantity

 Although the first digit of a floating point value would normally be between one and nine, nothing prevents from making it zero instead.

-For example, when converting from text to a quantity, floating point values may be detected by looking at a finite number of characters.
-When a decimal point appears after the detection point the quantity may already be written as a sequence of chunks without a first digit.
-It can be easily converted to a (non normalised) floating point value with _first digit = 0_.

-This introduction hints at how to write an infinitesimal quantity.
 A floating point value which first digit is zero and with zero chunks denotes a quantity which is equivalent to zero, such as _1/x when x ⟶ ∞_.
 It can be positive or negative.

 **Example**